How to write a business plan for an airplane leasing company?

 The projected P&L statement

-The projected P&L statement for an airplanes leasing company shows how much revenue and profit your business is expected to make in the future.
+The projected P&L statement for an airplane leasing company shows how much revenue and profit your business is expected to make in the future.

-A healthy airplanes leasing company's P&L statement should show:
+A healthy airplane leasing company's P&L statement should show:

 - Sales growing at (minimum) or above (better) inflation